-Appendix 3: Organization's 5 Largest Grants and Contracts.
-Use Appendix 3 as a guide to list the organization's 5 largest grants and contracts.
+Appendix 4: Organization's 5 Largest Grants and Contracts.
+Use Appendix 4 as a guide to list the organization's 5 largest grants and contracts.

-Appendix 4: Budget Template
+Appendix 5: Budget Template

 An electronic version of this form is available on our website.
-Please note that funding for food and beverages are not eligible.
+Please note that funding may not be used for food and beverages.
+Funding may also not be used for equipment purchases but can be used for equipment rentals for the duration of the contract.

-Appendix 5: How to Complete Your Budget and Budget Narrative
+Appendix 6: How to Complete Your Budget and Budget Narrative